 Want to know the secret to a beautiful smile?
 Good dental habits.
 You're already making a smart choice by visiting a dentist at least twice a year.
 When you need a routine teeth cleaning, dental exam or oral cancer screening in Keokuk, IA or Quincy, IL, come to Buffalo Prairie Dental.
 We'll help you catch minor issues before they become serious problems.
-Whether you're a new patient or a current one, you should contact us today to schedule your next dental exam.

 We'll give you more tips when you schedule your dental exam.
 Call one of our offices in Quincy, IL or Keokuk, IA now to make an appointment.